 Step 8 – Close the deal

-Your lender will give you a Loan Estimate (LE) outlining closing costs within three days of getting your loan application.
-You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of taking your loan application.
+Your mortgage lender will give you a Loan Estimate (LE) of your closing costs within three days of accepting your application.
+You'll get a Loan Estimate (LE) of closing costs from your lender within three days of accepting your application.

-This estimate is based on the loan amount.
-RESPA requirements dictate that it has to contain all closing costs and be within a tight range of accuracy, and I'll study the estimate and let you know if it all looks all right.
+The estimate depends on the loan amount, and RESPA requirements require that it has to include all closing costs and fall within a narrow range of accuracy.
+I'll study the estimate and let you know if everything looks adequate.

-Then we'll close on your home.
-This will likely take place at a title company or escrow office and will most often be a smooth and peaceful event.
+Then it's time to close on your house.
+This will likely happen at a title company or escrow office and will probably be a smooth and relaxing occasion.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+It's time to move into your new house.
 Enjoy it.
-And if you need anything, make sure you contact me at (919) 924-4991 or e-mail me at .
+And if you have any questions, just contact me at (919) 924-4991 or e-mail me at .